L'Africaine: Performance history

+The opera elicited a mixed response in Portugal, the homeland of Vasco da Gama.
+A descendant of da Gama, the Marquês de Niza, was displeased with the depiction of his ancestor in the opera and succeeded in having the name of Vasco da Gama changed to Guido d'Arezzo (an 11th-century monk and music theorist) in the Lisbon performance.Additionally, the work became a catalyst for local debates on operatic historicism and the nature of the Portuguese imperial project.

 The opera was enormously successful in the 19th century, but along with Meyerbeer's other operas, it fell into almost complete neglect in the 20th century, except for very occasional revivals.
 Plácido Domingo has sung it in at least two productions: a revival at the War Memorial Opera House in San Francisco that premiered on November 13, 1973, with Shirley Verrett; and in 1977 at the Liceu in Barcelona, with Montserrat Caballé.
 In the 21st century, Meyerbeer's major French grand operas are again appearing in new productions in European opera houses.
 To mark the 150th anniversary of Meyerbeer's death, the work was performed again at La Fenice in November 2013.

 In 2013, a preliminary edition by Jürgen Schläder was staged by Chemnitz Opera under the title Vasco de Gama.
 The production was a success with audiences and critics and won the poll of German critics award presented by Opernwelt magazine annually as "Rediscovery of the year" in 2013.
 This edition was also used for a production at the Deutsche Oper in October 2015, with Roberto Alagna as Vasco de Gama and Sophie Koch as Sélika.
 A new production of L'Africaine/Vasco de Gama was staged at the Frankfurt Opera in 2018 with Michael Spyres as Vasco de Gama and Claudia Mahnke as Selika.